WebAssembly/gc/proposals/gc/MVP-JS.md

 issue must be explained.

-## The Nominal vs. Structural Problem and Solution:
+## The Nominal vs. Structural Problem and Solution

 The soundness of the basic approach outlined above is predicated on two
 conditions: